influxdata/telegraf/docs/developers/REVIEWS.md

 ## Process
 The review process is roughly structured as follows:
-1. You submit a pull request.
+1. Submit a pull request.
-Please check that you signed the CLA (and CCLA in case of companies), provide a short description of your submission and reference issues that you potentially close.
+Please check that you signed the [CLA](https://www.influxdata.com/legal/cla/) (and [Corporate CLA](https://www.influxdata.com/legal/ccla/) if you are contributing code on as an employee of your company).
+Provide a short description of your submission and reference issues that you potentially close.
 Make sure the CI tests are all green and there are no linter-issues.
-1. You get feedback from a first reviewer and a `ready for final review` tag.
+1. Get feedback from a first reviewer and a `ready for final review` tag.
 Please constructively work with the reviewer to get your code into a mergable state (see also [below](#reviewing-plugin-code)).
-1. You will get a final review by one of the InfluxData maintainers.
+1. Get a final review by one of the InfluxData maintainers.
 Please fix any issue raised.
-1. Your pull-request will be merged.
+1. Wait for the pull-request to be merged.
 It might take some time until your PR gets merged, depending on the release cycle and the type of your pull-request (bugfix, enhancement of existing code, new plugin, etc).
-Remember, it might be necessary to rebase your code before merge to solve merge-conflicts.
+Remember, it might be necessary to rebase your code before merge to resolve conflicts.

 Please read the review comments carefully, fix the related part of the code and/or respond in case there is anything unclear.
 If there is no activity in a pull-request or the contributor does not respond, we apply the following scheme:
 1. We send a first reminder after at least 2 weeks of inactivity.